Position: Machine Learning Conferences Should Establish a "Refutations and Critiques" Track: Proposal: Establish a ``Refutations and Critiques'' (R C) Track

 \paragraph{Substantive} Submissions must address substantive aspects of the original work, such as its central claims, core methodologies, or foundational assumptions.
 The critique should have meaningful implications, clearly articulating why the identified issues (e.g., unsupported conclusions, flawed assumptions or results, limited applicability of results) are important to the broader research community.
 Submissions that solely challenge attribution errors or nitpick minor details should be rejected.

-\paragraph{Constructive} Submissions must aim to correct and improve the scientific record and positively guide future research, rather than being solely dismissive or adversarial.
+\paragraph{Constructive} Submissions must aim to correct and improve the scientific record and positively guide future research, rather than being solely dismissive or punitive or quarrelsome.
 Submissions should articulate their contribution to collective understanding, potentially offering corrections, alternative interpretations, or suggestions for better practices, all while maintaining a professional tone.
 Submissions must focus on the research and not on the people who conducted it.

 \paragraph{Significant} Submissions should be judged based on how influential the criticized work is and how significantly the submissions change the field's understanding.
 Responses or critiques that substantially shift widespread, deeply held important beliefs represent the most consequential forms of scientific correction, and the R\&C track should recognize and reward such contributions.